atcnaked/disc_strip_surface_division/README.md

 Paint a disc with vertical colored strips starting at some values.
-The disc can be rotated.
-Strip color can be costumized.
-Basic example implements strips of equal surface (originally designed to equally split a pizza in strips)
+Basic example implements strips of equal surface (originally designed to equally split a pizza in strips) The disc can be rotated, strip color can be costumized.

 values are increasing double between 0 and 1 and represent the proportion of the width of the disc, colors is determined by looping over the color List.